beep-projects/condocam.ai/README.md

 - [RaspAP](https://raspap.com/) for setting up a mobile hot spot on the **condocam.ai** (only set this up if you know how to secure a Raspberry Pi!)
 - [OpenCV](https://opencv.org/) with a trained [MobileNetSSD](https://github.com/nikmart/pi-object-detection) model for [people detection](https://www.pyimagesearch.com/2017/10/16/raspberry-pi-deep-learning-object-detection-with-opencv/)
 - [telegram.bot](https://github.com/beep-projects/telegram.bot) for sending messages via [Telegram](https://telegram.org/apps)
+- [LiStaBot](https://github.com/beep-projects/LiStaBot) for providing system information and alerts if the sd card get's filled up

 ## Content